-Swimmers ear is commonly found in those who swim regularly.
-Water trapped in the ear causes the bacteria usually found there to multiply as it creates an ideal, warm, moist environment that is perfect for bacteria to grow.
+Swimmers ear is commonly found in those who swim regularly, hence the name!
+Water trapped in the ear causes the bacteria usually found in the ear to multiply.
+Inside your ear is an ideal, warm, moist environment that is perfect for bacteria to grow.

 Swimming in unclean water increases the risk of getting the condition.
-Other things can cause the condition, including damage to the ear canal for example cuts or damage from cotton buds etc, chemicals such as hairspray getting into the ears and skin conditions such as eczema.
+Other things can cause the condition, including damage to the ear canal for example cuts or damage from cotton buds, etc, chemicals such as hairspray getting into the ears, and skin conditions such as eczema.

 - Antibiotics may be prescribed by a Doctor for more severe cases.
 Antibiotic drops are usually used although oral antibiotics may also be prescribed if the infection has started to spread.

 Use plugs when swimming to keep the ears dry.
-Dry thoroughly after swimming and showering with a hair dryer or clean, dry towel.
+Dry thoroughly after swimming and showering with a hairdryer or clean, dry towel.
 Do not use cotton buds and avoid chemical substances around the area.
 Use earplugs or cotton wool balls to stop chemicals from entering.